Know the Laws: Missouri

 * MO ST § 455.010(14)

-Sexual assault is when someone causes you or attempts to cause you to engage involuntarily in any sexual act by force, threat of force, duress (coercion/pressure), or without your consent.*
+For the purpose of getting a protective order, sexual assault is defined as when someone causes you or attempts to cause you to engage involuntarily in any sexual act by force, threat of force, duress (coercion/pressure), or without your consent.*

 * MO ST § 455.010(13),(1)(e)

 There are two types of orders:

 1) Ex parte orders of protection - Ex parte is Latin for "from one side.”
 A judge can grant you an ex parte order if you prove there is "good cause" to do so.
 "Good cause" can be when the judge believes there is an immediate and present danger of stalking or sexual assault to you.* A judge may grant you the order based solely on your petition and testimony, without holding a hearing.
 Ex parte orders may be granted without the abuser’s prior knowledge and without his/her presence in court.

 An ex parte order generally will be valid until your court hearing for a full order of protection, which usually takes place within 15 days.**

 If you ask for an ex parte order but the judge doesn't give you one, you may get a "Notice of Hearing" instead.
 Although this is not an order protecting you, it does mean you have a date and time for a hearing, where the judge will decide whether or not to grant you a full order of protection.
 To get a full order of protection, you will need to prove your allegations of stalking or sexual assault to the judge.